 Vetiver

 Vetiver is a grass, but its scent lives entirely in the roots.
 The plant is famously used in India as khus, woven into cooling curtains for summer rooms or distilled into the green-tinted attar served at Hyderabadi feasts.
 The smell is earthy, smoky, grassy, slightly bitter, with a clean dampness like rain on red soil.
-By Vedic logic, vetiver is Saturn and Mercury: Saturn in its rootedness, its connection to earth, its cooling Saturnian quality, Mercury in its greenness, its grass-blade clarity, the way it reads as intellect and freshness at once.
+By planetary-correspondence tradition, vetiver is Saturn and Mercury: Saturn in its rootedness, its connection to earth, its cooling Saturnian quality, Mercury in its greenness, its grass-blade clarity, the way it reads as intellect and freshness at once.
 Vetiver is what modern perfumery uses when it wants to say grounded but not heavy, clean but not bright.
 On skin, vetiver lives in the middle range, never shouting, always present.
 Wear it in summer when oud is too much and cedar is too dry.
 Pairs naturally with bergamot, neroli, and sandalwood.

 Two picks available in India